 Still, Law School Rankings Aren’t The End-All-Be-All

-Although a higher rank has its advantages, too much emphasis is often placed on it (looking at you, Reddit).
-If you have a family commitment or you just love a certain city, location can end up being more important than any ranking.
-Also, attending a law school in the area you want to practice might be more valuable for employment than a significantly higher-ranked school in a totally different area of the country.
+Although a higher rank has its advantages, some people emphasize it too much (looking at you, Reddit).
+If you have a family commitment or you just love a certain city, location might be more important than any ranking.
+Attending a law school in the area you want to practice might be more valuable for your employment than a significantly higher-ranked school in a totally random area of the country.

 Additionally, different schools have different focuses.
-For example, the University of Florida Levin College of Law ranked 38th this year overall, but its tax law program ranked 2nd in the country.
-I highly recommend looking at the U.S. News law school program rankings to see which schools excel in the areas you want to practice.
+For example, Pace University (Haub) ranked 142nd this year overall, but its Environmental Law program ranked 1st in the country!
+I highly recommend looking at the U.S. News’ various law school program rankings to see which schools excel in the areas you want to practice.

-Another reason not to prioritize rankings over everything else is that the amount of money you spend on law school matters, A LOT.
+Also, the amount of money you spend on law school matters A LOT.
 Going to law school with minimal or no debt gives you the freedom to practice any type of law you want.
 So, think long and hard before you choose to attend a slightly higher-ranked law school for more money.
 Make sure to send some applications to lower-ranked schools where you are more likely to get big law school scholarships.

-Also, the U.S. News ranking is not the only game in town!
-Maybe you don’t care very much about the ratio of librarians to students (said no one ever).
-However, there are other rankings that don’t take this into consideration.
+But wait, the U.S. News ranking is not the only rankings game in town!
+For instance, maybe you don’t think U.S. News should consider the ratio of students to librarians (said no one ever).
+Still, there are plenty of other options that take different things into consideration when ranking schools.

 For example, Above the Law’s rankings are based 80% on job outcomes.
-You could also use “MyRank” which lets you create your own custom rankings based on the factors that YOU find valuable.
+Or (my favorite), you could also use MyRank, which lets you create your own custom rankings based on the factors that YOU find valuable.

 Sign up to get expert tips and exclusive invites to free LSAT classes and law school admissions workshops!